J. Lyons and Co.: Decline

 The company was losing money in the 1960s but remained under the control of the Salmon family, descended from a founding partner.
 Lyons began to close some of its London tea shops and hotels; in 1963 it also merged its LEO Computers business with English Electric's computer interests to form the jointly owned English Electric LEO.

 In 1964, Lyons sold their half-stake; and English Electric merged the company with Marconi's computer interests to form English Electric LEO Marconi Computers.
 A continuing problem in the British computer industry was both lack of investment capital and competition with the much larger U.S. computer companies, such as IBM.
 English Electric LEO Marconi Computers merged with other companies to form International Computers Limited (ICL) which was bought by Fujitsu in 1990.

 In 1978, Lyons was acquired by Allied Breweries and became part of the resulting Allied Lyons.
 It fell on hard economic times in the late 1980s; and was sold, eventually being broken up with its ice cream and ice lolly products, which were branded as Lyons Maid, being sold to Nestlé.
 Other parts that were sold off included Lyons Cakes (sold to RHM and ending up as part of their Manor Bakeries subsidiary which also makes Mr Kipling's Cakes) and Ready Brek cereal (ending up being owned by Weetabix Limited).
 At the end of 1994, Lyons sold Lyons Biscuits to Hillsdown Holdings, which later sold it to a U.S. investment firm which subsequently sold it to British biscuit manufacturer Burton's Foods.
-Lyons’ cake products, such as Bakewell tart and Battenberg, are owned by Premier Foods.
+Lyons' cake products, such as Bakewell tart and Battenberg, are owned by Premier Foods.

 The J. Lyons & Co. papers are now stored in the London Metropolitan Archives.
 The niece and nephew of the Gluckstein brothers were Gluck, a painter; and Louis Gluckstein, a Conservative politician.
 A descendant of the Salmon side of the original partnership is Nigella Lawson.

+Advertising

+In 1994, Lyons Original Coffee hired the advertising agency Duckworth Finn Grubb Waters (DFGW), who created an innovative UK television advert that aimed "to turn a commercial break into a coffee break."
+Employing an interactive "datablast" technique, the advert depicts scans of 30 pages from women's magazines, such as Cosmopolitan, Elle and Good Housekeeping, displayed at the rate of five frames a second, and the advert invites viewers to record the commercial on a VCR, play it back and then repeatedly pause it, one frame at a time, to read the pages while sat with a cup of Lyons coffee, with the advertisement providing "30 minutes of magazine 'reading' in 30 seconds."
+Considered groundbreaking, the advertisement premiered on Channel 4 on 7 November 1994, and was compared other nascent forms of interactive advertising from the same year, such as HHCL's commercials for the Mazda 323, one of which similarly invited viewers to record it and play it back and pause at specific moments, allowing to read otherwise momentary information about the car and a competition to win one.